heitornolla/Dimensionality-Reduction-in-FHE-Face-Verification/README.md

 This repository contains codes for the paper:

-**“Comparison of Unsupervised Dimensionality Reduction Methods for Fully Homomorphic Encrypted Facial Verification”**, submitted to IWBF 2026.
+**“Comparison of Unsupervised Dimensionality Reduction Methods for Fully Homomorphic Encrypted Facial Verification”**, accepted at IWBF 2026.

 The goal of this project is to systematically evaluate how unsupervised dimensionality reduction techniques impact **accuracy** and **computational efficiency** in a **Fully Homomorphic Encryption (FHE)**-based face verification pipeline.